MicrosoftDocs/memdocs/sccm/compliance/deploy-use/upgrade-windows-version.md

 You can monitor the deployment you just created from the **Deployments** node of the **Monitoring** workspace.

- Once the policy reaches a targeted Windows PC, it will be restarted within two hours to apply the upgrade.
+ Once the policy reaches a targeted Windows PC and is evaluated, it will be restarted within two hours to apply the upgrade.
 Ensure you inform any users to which you deploy the policy, or schedule the policy to run outside of the users working hours.